Countdown-Code: A Testbed for Studying The Emergence and Generalization of Reward Hacking in RLVR: Generalization of reward hacking beyond

 \section{Generalization of reward hacking beyond \env}

 A natural question arises: does reward hacking learned in our controlled \env environment transfer to more realistic coding tasks?
 If so, this would suggest that \env captures fundamental dynamics of reward hacking that generalize beyond its specific setting, validating its utility as a reward hacking testbed.
-To investigate this, we evaluate our fine-tuned models on HumanEval \citep{chen2021evaluatinglargelanguagemodels}, a widely-used benchmark for code generation.
+To investigate this, we evaluate our fine-tuned models on HumanEval \citep{chen2021evaluatinglargelanguagemodels} and LeetcodeDataset \citep{xia2025leetcodedatasettemporaldatasetrobust}, widely-used benchmarks for code generation.